InsomniaDrone/git-tutorial-sept21/README.md

 ### 13. Create a .gitignore file using the command line
 - This is where you can specify which files/folders that you DON'T want sent to github from your local workspace.
+- Start by creating another file - we will add it to .gitignore.

+`touch another-test.txt`
+`ls`

+- Create a .gitignore file, and open it in Vi from the command line to edit.
 `touch .gitignore`

 `vi .gitignore`

-- press 'i' for insert, and write `test.txt` on the first line.
+- press 'i' for insert, and write `another-test.txt` on the first line.
 We are going to see what happens when we add this to .gitignore and push changes to github.
 	- if you wanted to add a folder, it should be written like this: `folder-i-dont-want-on-github/`
-- press `<ESCAPE>` to get out of write mode onec you are finished
+- press `<ESCAPE>` to get out of write mode once you are finished
 - `:wq` and then `<ENTER>` will quit and save changes.

 ### 14. add, commit, and push changes to github

 `git add .`
-`git commit -m "adding .gitignore file"`
+`git commit -m "adding another-test.txt file"`
 `git push origin main`
 - note that this time, we don't need to add the -u flag.
-- Check your repository on github: the test.txt file should no longer appear, and your .gitignore file should be there.
+- Check your repository on github: the another-test.txt file should *not* appear, and your .gitignore file should be there.

 #### That's it!
 You did it!